stfc/cloud-docs/source/howto/CreateAHeatStack.rst

       type: <resource type> #e.g OS::Nova::Server, OS::Nova::Port, OS::Neutron::FloatingIPAssociation, etc.
       properties: #list of resource-specific properties that can be provided in place or via a function.
         <property name>: <property value>
-        metadata: #optional input
+        metadata: #optional
         <resource specific metadata>
-        depends_on: <resource ID or list of ID> #optional input
+        depends_on: <resource ID or list of ID> #optional
-        update_policy: <update policy> #optional input
+        update_policy: <update policy> #optional - this is given in the form of a nested dictionary.
-        deletion_policy: <deletion policy> #optional input.
-Default policy is to delete the physical resource when deleting a resource from the stack.
+        deletion_policy: <deletion policy> #optional - allowed deletion policies are Delete, Retain, and Snapshot
-        external_id: <external resource ID> # cannot depend on other resources.
+        external_id: <external resource ID> #optional - can define a resource which is external to the stack
-        condition: <condition name or expression or boolean> #optional input.
-Decides whether the resource should be created.
+        condition: <condition name or expression or boolean> #optional input - decides whether the resource should be created based on a given condition

-Below is an example of a resource being a single instance.
+Below is an example of the resource section for an instance.

 .. code-block:: yaml